muhsinali/connect4/README.md

 This is a simple implementation of the Connect 4 game.

 ### Key features:
 - Game was implemented in a TDD fashion
-- Used GitFlow
+- Used GitFlow and created a continuous deployment pipeline using Travis and Heroku
-- Created a continuous deployment pipeline using Travis and Heroku
+- Added a GZip compression filter to compress server responses

 ### Tech stack
 - Scala 2.11.8
 - Play framework (version 2.5.12)
 - HTML, CSS, Bootstrap 3, [Twirl template engine](https://www.playframework.com/documentation/2.5.x/ScalaTemplates)

 ### How to run the web app
 To run the web app locally, start the MongoDB database using `mongod` and then go to the root directory of this project and run `activator run`.
 Once ready, go to [http://localhost:9000](http://localhost:9000) (if running for the first time, will need to wait a bit for the source code to compile).